electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 **Incompatibilities:**

 #.
-We do not currently support the fifth parameter, which the node accepts as an indication the
+Parameter: We do not currently support the ``subtractfeefromamount`` parameter, which the node
-   caller wishes the fee to be subtracted from the payment amount.
+   accepts as an indication the caller wishes the fee to be subtracted from the payment amount.
+   This is an executive decision in order to limit the scope of work to the necessary parts.

 **Error responses:**